skylerdakota/SDL-Portfolio/README.md

 # Portfolio

- Web development projects and homeworks that showcase my skillset using programming languages of HTML, CSS, & Javascript.
+ Web development projects that showcase my skillset using programming languages of HTML, CSS, & Javascript.
 Projects include API calls, traversing the DOM, using local storage & more!